rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/types-and-traits.rst

       :status: draft

       Unions allow multiple fields to occupy the same memory, similar to C unions.
-      Unlike enums, unions do not track which field is currently active.
-It is the programmer's responsibility to ensure that when a field is read, the underlying bytes are valid for that field's type [RUST-REF-UNION]_.
+      Unlike enumeration types, unions do not track which field is currently active.
+      You must ensure that when a field is read, the underlying bytes are valid for that field's type [1]_.

-      Every type has a *validity invariant* — a set of constraints that all values of that type must satisfy [UCG-VALIDITY]_.
+      Every type has a *validity invariant* — a set of constraints that all values of that type must satisfy [2]_.
       Reading a union field performs a *typed read*, which asserts that the bytes are valid for the target type.
       Violating this invariant is undefined behavior.